frank-zago/isp55e0/README.md

 don't do that stupid shit.

 Tested on:
+- a CH551 with a bootloader version 2.3.1
 - a CH552 with a bootloader version 2.4.0
 - a CH554 with a bootloader version 2.4.0
 - a CH579 with a bootloader version 2.8.0